Kierantaylorsprojects/Analyzing_fundraisers_using_Excel/README.md

 # Analyzing_fundraisers_using_Excel

+## Summary

+For this analysis, I used many different Excel functions to clean and breakdown data oriented around fundraising campaigns.

+More specifically, I used conditional formatting including VLOOKUP and COUNTIF to form new columns that categorized specific data.
+I then created pivot tables and produced line and bar charts to visualize our findings.

 ## Findings

 1. The months of June and July may have a positive relationship to successful campaigns while the month of August seems to have more failed campaigns.